Who's behind greatwar.co.uk?

 Graham's keen interest in the Great War began in the 1970s, whilst serving as a Lieutenant Colonel on the Staff at NATO Headquarters, Mons, Belgium.

 Following on from his research into his uncle killed on the 1916 Somme battlefield, Graham was asked to organise and guide tours for the military history society at the NATO base.
 Initially his tours were organised for Service personnel and their families serving in Belgium and Germany.
-The demand for places on his tours grew by word of mouth and since that time he has guided several hundred tours to the 1914-1918 battlefields of Flanders and France for the general public, school groups, Veterans' Associations, the Royal Military Academy Sandhurst, the National Defence College, TA units and the regular British Army.
+The demand for places on his tours grew by word of mouth and most weekends he was committed to taking a group to visit the Western Front.
+Since that time he has guided several hundred tours to the 1914-1918 battlefields of Flanders and France for the general public, school groups, Veterans' Associations, the Royal Military Academy Sandhurst, the National Defence College, TA units and the regular British Army.

-Between 1988-2000 Graham and his family ran Flanders Tours, which earned a well-deserved reputation for thorough research and its innovative Battlefield Walks on the Western Front.
-Now retired, Graham guides occasionally for privately organised tours.
+Between 1988-2000 Graham and his family ran Flanders Tours in their free time at weekends.
+This earned them a reputation for thorough research and innovative Battlefield Walks on the Western Front.

 - Graham advised on the Ypres Special Events Committee for several years during the late 1980s and early 1990s.
 In 1991 he introduced The Poppy Parade and the dropping of poppy petals from the roof of the Menin Gate Memorial to the Missing at the annual Armistice Day commemorative service.
-The Poppy Parade is now an integral feature of the Armistice Day ceremonies in Ieper.
+Since then the Poppy Parade has been an integral feature of the Armistice Day ceremonies in Ieper.

-- Graham is an honorary member of The Friends of Talbot House (TOC H), with whom he has been closely associated for many years, assisting with the renovation of the house and garden in the mid 1980s.
+- Graham is an honorary member of The Friends of Talbot House (TOC H), with whom he has been closely associated for many years, assisting as a volunteer with the renovation of the house and garden in the mid 1980s.

 - He is a long-standing member of The Western Front Association and served on the National Committee for five years.
 In April 2008 Graham was appointed a Vice-President of The Western Front Association.